htutwaiphyoe/mastering-accessibility/enterprise-accessibility/README.md

 Upfront investment is a better investment than redoing everything to meet requirements, if not feature development becomes difficult

 thinking of trade-offs quality vs delivery

+## 03. Accessibility in the wild

+1. keyboard tab and arrow
+2. focus management
+3. reduce motion
+4. semantic html
+5. tools